“Human beings are works in progress that mistakenly think they’re finished.” Dan Gilbert.

 Process and reflect on your answers

 At the end of your review you should have lots of insights and plenty of changes you could now make.
-Choose your top 3-5 priorities (be realistic), and then either calendarise them, or create a new routine that ensures you make the changes you want.
+Choose your top 3 priorities (be realistic), and then either calendarise them, or create new routines that ensure you make the changes you want.
 It’s always easier to start small and build on your success.
-Review your progress again in 3 months time.

 Enjoy – and if you have any questions about the above, please get in touch.